fomy/dan/README.md

 filesize\_analyzer: go through the chunk and file database to get file size distribution

-locality: go through the trace and output all reference numbers in logical or physical sequence
+locality: go through the trace and output all reference numbers in logical or physical locality

 correlation\_analyzer.py: With the output of locality\_sequence, calc the correlation coefficient of reference number

+filetype\_analyzer: go through the chunk and file database to get the fractions of popular file types